cosminpit/AdventOfCode2018/README.md

 # :christmas_tree: Advent Of Code 2018 - Christmas puzzles

-Christmas is comming and programming is always fun.
+Christmas is comming and programming is always a fun way to celebrate it.
 From Dec 1st to Dec 25th, a puzzle consisting of two parts is released every day ([https://adventofcode.com](https://adventofcode.com)) and I'll be trying to solve them consistently, 25 days in a row, every morning, and hopefully fast enough to collect some points on the leaderboard.
 Let the Advent(ure) begin!

 ### [Day 1: Chronal Calibration](https://adventofcode.com/2018/day/1)
 The answer for the first part is the sum of all the provided numbers. <br/>